-Academic Affairs promotes educational excellence and engaged learning by offering innovative and integrated experiences that support an inclusive, global, creative, and academically-rigorous environment dedicated to preparing students for lives of purpose.
-Faculty and staff advisors partner to support students' successful navigation of their curricular experiences by empowering them to be the experts in their own academic journey.
+Faculty mentors and staff advisors in Academic Affairs partner to support students' successful navigation of their curricular experiences by empowering them to be the experts in their own academic journey.

 Academic Affairs promotes academic excellence, engagement, and student success by empowering students to make the most of their experience at the University of Denver.
 To implement our mission we:

-- collaborate with the schools, divisions, academic departments, the faculty, and student affairs to develop programs, curricula, and experiences that support, inspire, and challenge students;
+- collaborate with university partners to create programs, curricula, and experiences that support, inspire, and challenge students and engage faculty;

-- guide and support students as they navigate the University; discover, define, and realize their academic and career goals, acquire skills and experiences that foster meaningful lives of engagement in their communities, and access mentoring and the resources that will promote their success as engaged citizens.
+- support students as they navigate the University, discover, define, and realize their academic and career goals, acquire skills and experiences that foster meaningful lives of purpose in their communities;

 As a unit that uniquely supports and serves all students, Academic Affairs enhances the student experience by fostering cross-disciplinary connections, providing students with the opportunities to deepen hands-on learning, to engage in community-based learning and research, to develop skills in just sustainability, to develop ethical leadership skills, and to cultivate their passions outside of their major courses.
 Academic Affairs also serves faculty members across the institution through multiple trainings and workshops held to develop specific skills or mindsets that are applicable for working with students both inside and outside the classroom.

 The Associate Provost and the Graduate Council are responsible for implementing graduate education policy.
 The graduate council is made up of academic deans of graduate programs, elected faculty representatives, representatives from the Faculty Senate, and two members of the DU Graduate Student Government.